porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/layout/grid/grid.code.md

 #### Forbidden nesting

-Nesting inside columns with the following widths should be prevented, because all children widths won't be in "the grid" anymore:
+Nesting inside columns with the following widths should be prevented, because all item widths won't be in "the grid" anymore:

 * total width of 11
 * total width of 10